Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 Semantic Web technologies also provide a means to represent sensors and the data they capture.
 Sensors can be represented with varying degrees of expressiveness.
 Concepts that can be captured about sensors include unique identifier, manufacturer, location of deployment, dimensions, operating conditions, type of data captured, and hierarchy with regard to related sensors \cite{compton_survey_2009}.
 Similarly, various sensor data concepts can be represented, such as the property being observed, units of measurement, and measurement timestamps.
-Most systems represent sensor and sensor data concepts in ontologies, with 13 reusing and extending existing sensor or device ontologies, namely SSN/SOSA \cite{chatterjee_automatic_2021,el-sappagh_mobile_2019,elhadj_do-care_2021,ivascu_activity-aware_2021,rhayem_semantic-enabled_2021,stavropoulos_detection_2021,titi_ontology-based_2019}, SAREF and its extensions \cite{de_brouwer_mbrain_2022,hadjadj_integration_2021,lopes_ontology-driven_2023,zafeiropoulos_evaluating_2024}, the Amigo device ontology \cite{hristoskova_ontology-driven_2014}, and the Moving Objects ontology \cite{rhayem_semantic-enabled_2021}.
+38 systems represent sensor and sensor data concepts in ontologies.
 The reuse of existing sensor ontologies, particularly established ones such as SAREF, can contribute to a higher degree of expressiveness for sensor and sensor data concepts.
 This is because these validated ontologies provide rich modelling of such concepts, facilitating more effective querying of and reasoning on sensor data, which is essential for situation analysis.
 Comprehensive sensor ontologies also support sensor management, allowing sensors to be catalogued based on their attributes as captured in ontologies \cite{compton_survey_2009}.
+Despite these benefits, only 16 systems reuse existing sensor or device ontologies, namely SSN/SOSA \cite{bampi_ontology-driven_2025,garcia-moreno_systematic_2023,martella_semantically_2025} \cite{chatterjee_automatic_2021,el-sappagh_mobile_2019,elhadj_do-care_2021,ivascu_activity-aware_2021,rhayem_semantic-enabled_2021,stavropoulos_detection_2021,titi_ontology-based_2019}, SAREF and its extensions \cite{de_brouwer_mbrain_2022,hadjadj_integration_2021,lopes_ontology-driven_2023,zafeiropoulos_evaluating_2024}, the Amigo device ontology \cite{hristoskova_ontology-driven_2014}, and the Moving Objects ontology \cite{rhayem_semantic-enabled_2021}.
+This could be attributed to the existing ontologies providing more complexity than the systems require, although this can be mitigated by selectively importing only the relevant classes.